rajdhami273/rcmd/README.md

 To make life easier while using ReactJS

-Used to generate pages and components alongwith scss file for ex
+Used to generate pages and components alongwith scss file for example

 Save globally: npm i -g reactjs-gen